Glossary

 Paid media is a crucial component of digital marketing strategies, involving the purchase of ad space to reach a larger audience.
 This approach can significantly boost brand visibility and drive traffic to your website.

-Paid Media Examples
+Forms of Paid Media

 Paid media comes in various forms, each serving different marketing goals.
 Some common examples include: